sundarcodes/my_personal_site/content/projects/creations/nocode_platform.md

 "category": "Platform"
 }

-This low code platform's objective is to ease the lives of ML and RPA developers by providing a visual drag and drop interface to build solutions.
+This low code platform's objective is to ease the lives of ML and RPA developers by providing a visual drag and drop interface to build solutions for ML and RPA needs.
 Architected the entire platform right from ground up.
-Had created a framework for plugging in the custom blocks using python.

 ### Tech Stack